 If possible, ease kids back into school a week or two before the first day by implementing regular bedtimes and morning routines.
 Explain to them that bedtime isn’t a punishment and why their growing bodies and minds need sleep.

-This is the perfect time to update your family calendar and display it where everyone can see.
-Involve kids by having them help mark birthdays, holidays, and activities.
+This is the perfect time to update your family calendar and display it where everyone can see – whether you do so on paper or through a virtual scheduler or app.
+Involve the kids by having them help mark birthdays, holidays, and upcoming activities.

 7. The Buddy System

 Call other parents to reconnect friends who may not have seen each other during the summer break.
 Knowing they are going to school with a familiar face can help ease many kids’ back-to-school fears.
 Plus, having a network of parents with children the same age as yours can help you stay in-the-know on things like class trips and school closings.